 The Frans Hals Museum bears the name of Haarlem’s most famous artist, but the museum is more than Frans Hals.
 The collection includes works by a great many other 16th and 17th century artists.
-In the rehang of the collection Haarlem Heroes: Other Masters, the Frans Hals Museum is showcasing these ‘heroes’ from its own collection: Hendrick Goltzius, Karel van Mander, Jan Porcellis, Salomon van Ruysdael, Nicolaes Berchem and many more.
+In the rehang of the collection Haarlem Heroes: Other Masters, the Frans Hals Museum is showcasing these ‘heroes’ from its own collection in location Hof: Hendrick Goltzius, Karel van Mander, Jan Porcellis, Salomon van Ruysdael, Nicolaes Berchem and many more.

 Haarlem Heroes: Other Masters is a distinctive, contemporary presentation of the work of 16th and 17th century old masters.
 Based on topical themes such as gender, religion and background, it explores why artists can sometimes be ‘in’ and sometimes ‘out’.